adamreiser/vagrant-borg/README.md

 angband-3.4.1/src/angband
 ```
 - Create a character, enter the borg prompt by typing a caret (^), then z.
 Then enter a borg command (z to start the borg).
-- Alternatively, run angband with the '-b' option to start the borg
+- Alternatively, run angband with the patched-in '-b' option to start the borg
 automatically.
 It will create a new character of the previous type if no
 character exists.
-If there is no previous character, the borg will begin
+If there is no previous type, the borg will begin after
-after character generation.
+character generation.
+- Once the borg is running, press any key to pause it and resume interactive
+mode.
+This can sometimes take a while if the borg is busy.
 - Finally, /vagrant/angband/run.sh will attempt to run the borg forever,
 restarting as needed.
-To stop gracefully, kill the run.sh process from another
-terminal, take control of the borg session, and exit the game.
+This will also trap ctrl-c interrupts to break the
+loop, after which you can exit normally.

 ## Notes